 Here are the tools, blades, and hardware I used.
 A table saw would have been a nice addition

 The drawers are slightly smaller than 24x48" to fit inside the cabinet.
 Using my miter saw setup I cut the 2x6 boards to length, keeping in mind that each board will be ripped in half.
-Before ripping the boards I used a spade drill to add a hole in the center for a handle.
-A budget decision, but the spade drill left the wood frayed and it is not an easy handle to use.
+Before ripping the boards I used a spade drill to add a hole in the centre for a handle.
+A budget decision which resulted with the hole frayed and it is not an easy handle to use.

 With the boards cut to length, the below picture I'm using the Kreg Rip Cut over some extruded polystyrene to rip them in half.
 Yes, a table saw would be easier but I'm not ready to spend the money, or store the table saw in my garage.

 Not pictured I cut down the underlayment into 24x48" sheets.
 I then screwed together the sides of the drawer (Pocket Jig again, less critical for pine).
 Similar to constructing the outer box the bottom of the drawer should pull the sides square, however I found taking some time with my 48" clamps to approximate square before attaching the bottom helped a lot.
 Wood glue and brad staples for the bottom.